Rounge-lab/GENOMICON-Seq/README.md

 └── seed_log.txt
 ```

-Here, the WES simulation included chr1.
+Here, the WES simulation included chromosome 1.
 For each generated sample (specified by `NUM_SAMPLES`), generated FASTQ.GZ (or none-compressed FASTQ) can be found in a folder `generated_reads`.
-For each chromosome sequence in `FASTA_FILE` a `*_inserted_mutations_overview.csv` will be generated containing all mutations that were inserted during the sample generation.
+For each chromosome sequence in `FASTA_FILE` a `*_inserted_mutations_overview.csv` will be generated in `sample_*` folder, containing all mutations that were inserted during the sample generation.
 The file will include the info about position, nucleotide, complementary nucleotide, trinucleotide, reverse complementary trinucleotide, pentanucleotide, reverse complementary pentanucleotide contexts, and the frequency of each mutations (number of initial genomes the mutation has been introduced to).
 File will not be produced if no mutations were introduced during the sample generation process.
 In addition, again for each sequence in `FASTA_FILE` a `*_mutation_counts.csv` provides the information about how many genome copes has been mutated and how many mutations each mutated copy contained.

 In `PCR_reaction` folder `*_seq_mutations_overview.csv` will be generated for each chromosome sequence in the `FASTA_FILE`.
-The csv has the same format as the `*_inserted_mutations_overview.csv` file but the frequency of each mutation now represent the number of unique fragments that are sequenced.
+The csv has the same format as the `*_inserted_mutations_overview.csv` file but the frequency of each mutation now represent the number of unique fragments holding the mutation which were sequenced.
 File enable the comparison of mutation frequencies before and after the simulated library preparation process and provides the insight into the mutations that can be expected to be sequenced.
 If no mutations were introduced during the sample generation process, or if all mutations has been lost during the library preparation process, only the simple log file will be produced.